As we move out of the pandemic – the uncertainty continues. Some donors are ready to go back to in-person events, and

-As 2020 evolves, a new reality in fundraising is clear.
+As the uncertainty continues, a new reality in fundraising is clear.
 Virtual fundraising can help nonprofits survive and grow in today’s changing landscape.

 Many organizations are turning to fundraisers with virtual fundraising software and live-streamed events as alternate strategies to traditional fundraising events.
 This guide outlines what you need to know to go virtual!

 Having best practices in your back pocket to bring your fundraising online will definitely come in handy.
 Whether it’s part of a planned attempt to grow your online presence or in reaction to an unforeseen change affecting your event (like the COVID-19 pandemic) – nonprofits need a plan to continue fundraising and engaging donors.

 While virtual campaigns and events are in many ways similar to in-person events, there are specific best practices to ensure your fundraising doesn’t fall flat.
 To help, we’ve put together this go-to resource to not just survive but thrive in the virtual world!
 We’ll cover: